 – An agreement to carry the Bill over the next station.
 Usually one Bill should be adopted in the same station that it has been presented and if it hasn’t, the Bill is let.
 A Bill has a certain time life.
 The two houses trying to reach a solution to adopt the Bill.

-– The big weapon: Example: Hunting Act 2004, there has been a ping-pong game between HC and HL.
-The HC wanted to prohibit the fox hunting (chasse des renards).
-HL proposed some amendments to have possibility to have fox hunting, to give some authorizations.
-HC was decided not to allow this kind of Hunting, HC refused these amendments and the Lords refused to rethrow the amendment.
-There was an act of parliament which gives presidencies to the HC, then the Bill could be passed and becoming an act.
+– The big weapon: Example: Hunting Act 2004, there has been a ping-pong game between House of Commons and House of Lords.
+The House of Commons wanted to prohibit the fox hunting (chasse des renards).
+House of Lords proposed some amendments to have possibility to have fox hunting, to give some authorizations.
+House of Commons was decided not to allow this kind of Hunting, House of Commons refused these amendments and the Lords refused to rethrow the amendment.
+There was an act of parliament which gives presidencies to the House of Commons, then the Bill could be passed and becoming an act.

-The HC is permitted to override the HL’s refusal: it was adopted in the 1911 after the HL’s refused to pass the final’s Bill in 1909.
-At that time, whenever the HL refused to adopt an act, the Bill can’t be adopted, the HL had a veto.
+The House of Commons is permitted to override the HL’s refusal: it was adopted in the 1911 after the HL’s refused to pass the final’s Bill in 1909.
+At that time, whenever the House of Lords refused to adopt an act, the Bill can’t be adopted, the House of Lords had a veto.
 The liberal government responded to this refusal by introducing this Parliament Bill which was adopted by both Houses.
-Even if the HL agreed to adopt this Parliament Act, it has consequences for the HL to lose one of his powers, but it was accepted for some political reasons.
+Even if the House of Lords agreed to adopt this Parliament Act, it has consequences for the House of Lords to lose one of his powers, but it was accepted for some political reasons.
 This act permits to avoid this none ending ping-pong game.